 As well as being a go-to subject matter expert, in-house legal counsel are seen as a valuable resource to provide high-level strategic and commercial advice to the business.
 Nowadays, more banks are even offering opportunities to either second or transition to other areas of the business.

 Recently, we have been hiring for lawyers from a range of practice areas including Commercial/Tech; Data Protection; Employment; Corporate; Banking & Finance; Capital Markets and Structured Finance.
 We are currently working on various opportunities at a range of seniority levels.

 If in-house might be of interest and you would appreciate a confidential discussion about the market, feel free to get in touch.
-Even if you’re not looking to move now, I’m always happy to discuss your plans for the future.Posted about 2 years ago
+Even if you’re not looking to move now, I’m always happy to discuss your plans for the future.Posted over 2 years ago